 del

-The del element represents text that has been deleted from a document, typically displayed with a strikethrough and used for tracking edits or showing revisions.
+The del element represents text that has been deleted from a document, typically displayed with a strikethrough and red background tint for tracking edits or showing revisions.

 Description